pfenninglab/cnn_pipeline/README.md

 ```

 ## Setup
-1. Install Miniconda:
+1. Install `conda`, if it's not already installed:
+    1. Check whether conda is installed:
+    ```
+    conda
+    # if conda is already installed, you'll see:
+    usage: conda [-h] [--no-plugins] [-V] COMMAND ...

+    conda is a tool for managing and deploying applications, environments and packages.
+    ```
+    If conda is installed, then skip to step 2, **Create conda environments**.
+If conda is not installed,
+    then follow these steps to install:
-    1. Download the latest Miniconda installer.
+    2. Download the latest Miniconda installer.
 This is the correct installer for `lane` and `bridges`:

     ```
     cd /tmp